The kitchen is the heart of the home and also the best place to find greener alternatives to food, appliances, utility systems, and cleanliness.

 The contractor should be LEED-accredited (Leadership in Energy and Environmental Design) and have a proven track record for greener ideals.

 TIP: Ask direct questions when hiring a contractor.
-Don’t be shy to ask about environmental concerns, accreditations, proof of green practices, and suppliers.
+Don’t be shy to ask about environmental concerns, accreditation, proof of green practices, and suppliers.
 If you are not comfortable with the contractor’s environmental policies, don’t hire them!

 2. Green Design

 When sourcing materials for a renovation, for example, do the research on the latest eco-friendly materials before you purchase anything.